jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

-# AWS ELB and ASG
+# AWS Fundamentals: ELB & ASG

 ---

-## Availability and Scalablity
+## Concept of High Availability and Scalablity

-- Scalability means that an app / system can adapt to changing workloads.
+- **Scalability** means that an app or a system can adapt to changing workloads.

-- Two Types:
-    - Vertical.
-    - Horizontal.
+- We can either scale *vertically* or *horizontally*.

-- **Scalaility != High Availability**; they are linked, but different.
+- **Scalaility != High Availability**; two are linked concept, but different.

-## Vertical Scalability
+### Vertical Scalability

-- increasing the size of the instance.
+- **increasing the size of the instance.**

 - i.e. The call centre example.
 We have a junior operator and a senior operator.
     A junior can take 5 calls per hour while a senior can take 10.
-This change from replacing junior to senior is vertical scaling.
+This change from replacing junior to senior is the vertical scaling.

-- In AWS example, vertically scaling an app running in t2.micro is to run the app within t2.large instance.
+- In the case of AWS, vertically scaling an app would be running from t2.micro to t2.large instance.

 - It is common for non-distributed systems such as databases.

-- RDS, ElastiCache are services that can scale vertically.
+- RDS, ElastiCache are type of services that can scale vertically.

-## Horizontal Scalability
+### Horizontal Scalability

-- increasing the number of instances / systems for your app.
+- **increasing the number of instances or systems for your app**.

 - i.e. When calls are overloaded, we higher more operators to increase the capacity.

 - Horizontal scaling implies distributed systems.

-- common for web apps/modern apps.
+- Common for web apps, or modern apps - made much easier thanks to EC2.

 ## High Availability

-- It usually is linked with horizontal scaling.
+- It usually is linked with *horizontal scaling*.

-- It means running your system in at least 2 data centers (AZs).
+- **It means running your system in at least 2 data centers (AZs)**.

-- Goal is to survive the data centre loss.
+- **Goal is to survive the data centre loss**.

 - Can be passive (enabled by default). i.e. RDS Multi-AZ.

 - Can be active (by horizontal scaling).

-## In terms of EC2,
+## In terms of EC2

 - Vertical Scaling: increase the size of instance.
     - from t2.nano - 0.5G of RAM, 1 vCPU